Wounded Knee Massacre

 American History and Politics Quiz

 Such was the state of the Lakota when the Ghost Dance religious movement swept across the Plains in 1890.
 The Ghost Dance was not a new movement: the first iteration took hold around 1870 among the Northern Paiute in Nevada, but it faded out after a few years.
 It experienced a revival in 1889 under the leadership of a Paiute prophet named Wovoka, whose father, Tavibo, had been a prominent devotee of the first Ghost Dance and taught his son about the religion.
 Wovoka was also raised among white ranchers who exposed him to Christianity.
 During a total solar eclipse on January 1, 1889, Wovoka fell unconscious and experienced a dream that he believed was prophetic.
-According to his millenarian interpretation, God told him that the Indians needed to remain peaceful and regularly perform a ritual circle dance.
+According to his millenarian interpretation, God told him that Native Americans needed to remain peaceful and regularly perform a ritual circle dance.
 If they followed these instructions, then in 1891 God would return the earth to its natural state prior to the arrival of European colonists.
-He would bury the white settlers under 30 feet (9 metres) of soil and would raise Indian ancestors from the dead.
-This was an enticing promise for many of the Plains Indians, but Wovoka’s prophetic message struck an especially strong chord among the destitute Lakota.
-They modified the Ghost Dance to address the intense violence they had endured at the hands of white settlers and the U.S. Army, incorporating white "ghost shirts" painted with various symbols that they believed would protect them from bullets.
+He would bury the white settlers under 30 feet (9 meters) of soil and would raise Indigenous ancestors from the dead.
+This was an enticing promise for many of the Plains peoples, but Wovoka’s prophetic message struck an especially strong chord among the destitute Lakota.
+They modified the Ghost Dance to address the intense violence they had endured at the hands of settlers and the U.S. Army, incorporating white "ghost shirts" painted with various symbols that they believed would protect them from bullets.
 Not all Lakota took up the Ghost Dance, but it grew in popularity on the reservations throughout much of 1889 and 1890.

 In August 1890 Daniel F. Royer became head of the Pine Ridge Agency; he arrived at his post in October.
 Many of the Oglala Lakota on his reservation had become passionate Dancers, and he was both displeased with and fearful of their religion.
 Whereas some federal agents and officials were more tolerant of the practice, Royer was convinced that the Ghost Dancers were militant and threatened to destroy the U.S. government’s decades-long effort to “civilize” the Lakota.
-When the Bureau of Indian Affairs (BIA) requested a list of Indian “troublemakers” to be slated for relocation, Royer placed influential Dancers at the top of his list and demanded that the military address the matter.
+When the Bureau of Indian Affairs (BIA) requested a list of Native American “troublemakers” to be slated for relocation, Royer placed influential Dancers at the top of his list and demanded that the military address the matter.

 In November the U.S. Army arrived on Lakota reservations with the goal of stopping the rise of the Ghost Dance.
 One source indicates that it was the largest deployment of federal troops since the end of the Civil War in 1865.
 Near the Standing Rock Agency lived Sitting Bull, a powerful Hunkpapa Lakota chief and spiritual leader who had led the Lakota and Northern Cheyenne to victory in 1876 against the U.S. Army at the Little Bighorn.
 Many of his 250 followers were Dancers, and, though he personally was not a practitioner, he refused to let the federal government repress them any further.
-Maj.
-James McLaughlin, the reservation’s agent, resolved to arrest Sitting Bull for his role in permitting the spread of the religion.
-Maj.
-Gen. Nelson A. Miles commanded U.S. Army forces on the Lakota lands and hoped to take a peaceful approach to removing the Hunkpapa leader from the reservation.
+Major James McLaughlin, the reservation’s agent, resolved to arrest Sitting Bull for his role in permitting the spread of the religion.
+Major General Nelson A. Miles commanded U.S. Army forces on the Lakota lands and hoped to take a peaceful approach to removing the Hunkpapa leader from the reservation.
 McLaughlin chose to undermine that plan, instead dispatching 43 tribal policemen to Sitting Bull’s cabin on December 15.
 Sitting Bull was compliant, but his followers would not relinquish him without protest.
 A vicious struggle ensued, and roughly nine Hunkpapa were killed; among the dead was Sitting Bull.

 The death of Sitting Bull struck fear into the hearts of those Lakota who had been opposed to reservation life.
 Some, numbering in the thousands, gathered in the Stronghold region of the South Dakota Badlands in preparation for a U.S. attack.
 Others rushed to Pine Ridge, where the Oglala chief Red Cloud was attempting to negotiate the preservation of Lakota traditions without bloodshed.
-Miniconjou Lakota chief Sitanka, known to the white Americans as Big Foot, hoped to join those at Pine Ridge and help find a peaceful resolution to this tense matter.
+Miniconjou Lakota chief Sitanka, known to Euro-Americans as Big Foot, hoped to join those at Pine Ridge and help find a peaceful resolution to this tense matter.
 Although he was not a Ghost Dancer, many of his people were, and he had been placed on the BIA’s list of hostiles.
 As he was leading some 350 Miniconjou southwest from the Cheyenne River reservation to Pine Ridge reservation, the U.S. Army grew fearful of his intentions.
 Miles ordered a detachment of the 7th Cavalry to intercept Big Foot, confiscate all weapons in his band, and escort them to a military prison at Fort Omaha, Nebraska.

 Massacre

-On December 28, 1890, the 7th Cavalry, commanded by Col. James W. Forsyth, reached the Miniconjou camp near Wounded Knee Creek, located roughly 20 miles northeast of the Pine Ridge Agency.
-The late Gen. George Armstrong Custer had led the 7th Cavalry to its demise at the Little Bighorn less than 15 years earlier.
+On December 28, 1890, the 7th Cavalry, commanded by Colonel James W. Forsyth, reached the Miniconjou camp near Wounded Knee Creek, located roughly 20 miles northeast of the Pine Ridge Agency.
+The late General George Armstrong Custer had led the 7th Cavalry to its demise at the Little Bighorn less than 15 years earlier.
 Big Foot saw Forsyth’s scouts and informed them that he would surrender without resistance.
 On December 29 Forsyth convened with the Miniconjou to begin the process of weapons confiscation.
 He herded them into a nearby clearing, had their men form a council circle, and surrounded the circle with his cavalry.
 He also positioned four Hotchkiss guns on a hilltop bordering the clearing.

 Forsyth was clear in his terms: the Miniconjou must surrender all their weapons.
 Big Foot was hesitant, but he surrendered a few guns as a token of peace.
 Forsyth was not satisfied and ordered a complete search of the people and their camp, where his men discovered a host of hidden weapons.
 The increasingly intrusive search angered some of the Miniconjou.
 A man named Sits Straight began to dance the Ghost Dance and attempted to rouse the other members of the band, claiming that bullets would not touch them if they donned their sacred ghost shirts.
 The soldiers grew tense as Sits Straight’s dance reached a frenzy.
 When a deaf Miniconjou named Black Coyote refused to give up his gun, the weapon accidentally went off, and the fraught situation turned violent as the 7th Cavalry opened fire.
 Because many of the Miniconjou had already given up their weapons, they were left defenseless.
 Scores of Miniconjou were shot and killed in the first few moments, among them Big Foot.
 Some women and children attempted to flee the scene and sought protection in a nearby ravine, but the Hotchkiss guns fired on their position at a rate of 50 2-pound (0.9-kg) shells per minute.
 The Miniconjou who were able to make it a little farther were cut down by the mounted soldiers.
 The 7th Cavalry did not discriminate.